Acuant/iOSSDKV11/README.md

 This module contains all image preparation functionality.

-#### Cropping
+#### Cropping, Sharpness, and Glare

-After the image is captured, it is sent to the cropping library for cropping.
+After an image is captured, it is cropped and checked for sharpness and glare.
+This is done using the **evaluateImage** of **AcuantImagePreparation**.

-	public class func crop(data: CroppingData)->Image

-	// CroppingData & Image are part of AcuantCommon
-	// Sample

-	let croppingData  = CroppingData()
-	croppingData.image = image // UIImage

-	let croppedImage = AcuantImagePreparation.crop(data: croppingData)

-#### Sharpness

-The **sharpness** method returns a sharpness value of an image.
-If the sharpness value is greater than 50, then the image is considered sharp (not blurry).

-	public class func sharpness(image: UIImage)->Int
+	public class func evaluateImage(image: UImage, callback: (AcuantImage, AcuantError) -> ())

-#### Glare

-The **glare** method returns the glare value of an image.
-If the glare value is greater or equal to 50, then the image does not contain glare.
-If the glare value is less than 50, then image contains glare.
+The callback returns the **AcuantImage** and **AcuantError**.
+The **AcuantImage** can be used to be verify the crop, sharpness, and glare.

-	public class func glare(image: UIImage)->Int
+	public class AcuantImage {
+		public let image: UIImage
+		public let data: NSData
+		public let sharpness: Int
+		public let glare: Int
+		public let dpi: Int
+	}
 ----------
 ### AcuantDocumentProcessing